lukevella/rallly/README.md

 ```

 ## License
-See the LICENSE file for license rights and limitations (Creative Commons Attribution NonCommercial (CC-BY-NC)
+See the LICENSE file for license rights and limitations (CC-BY-NC)